 Have your A/C equipment checked immediately

 Proactive maintenance of your home’s AC will help prevent a failure on the hottest summer days, when your A/C system is operating at top capacity around the clock for weeks and months.
-During a routine maintenance service, an expert AC technician can usually prevent an emergency by locating troubles and replacing parts before they breakdown, and cleaning and tuning the AC so it is in tip-top shape during the heat of summer when its needed the most.
+During a routine maintenance service, an expert AC technician can usually prevent an emergency by locating troubles and replacing parts before they breakdown, and getting an ac tune up so it is in tip-top shape during the heat of summer when its needed the most.

 Wear loose, lightweight clothes, particularly when you’re going to be outdoors.
 Avoid wearing dark colors, specifically black fabrics, since dark colors retain heat.
 The color white reflects the sun and helps keep you cooler.
 It also helps to purchase a wide-brimmed or gardening hat to help stop the sun from shining down on your face, and never layer clothing.